An Italian Romance

-An Italian Romance (L'amore ritrovato, also known as A Rekindled Affair) is a 2004 Italian drama film directed by Carlo Mazzacurati.
+An Italian Romance (L'amore ritrovato, also known as A Rekindled Affair) is a 2004 Italian romantic drama film directed by Carlo Mazzacurati.
 It premiered out of competition at the 61st Venice International Film Festival and was later screened at the Toronto International Film Festival.
+It's the story of Maria who is having a toxic relationship with Giovanni, a married man and father of a son.